filecoin-project/FIPs/FIPS/fip-rand-precompile.md

 <!--You can leave these HTML comments in your merged FIP and delete the visible duplicate text guides, they will not appear and may be helpful to refer to if you edit it again.
 This is the suggested template for new FIPs.
 Note that a FIP number will be assigned by an editor.
 When opening a pull request to submit your FIP, please use an abbreviated title in the filename, `fip-draft_title_abbrev.md`.
 The title should be 44 characters or less.-->

-# FIP-00XX: rand filecoin precompile for EVM actor
+# FIP-00XX: get_randomness filecoin precompile for EVM actor

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->